georgalis/pub/know/llm/6959/67e6/coinage-SKILL.md

   Each entry is a candidate, not a commitment: entries pass through preparation before installation begins.
 State the concept, the proposed form, or both.
+- **`recoin`** --- the author's own established forms, carried forward from prior work into this one.
+A recoined form is not a new strike and is not ambient stock: it is an asset the author already paid to install, and carrying it compounds rather than duplicates.
+Install cost is **one occurrence** --- a single re-anchoring touch that reminds without re-teaching.
+Recoined forms are exempt from disqualifier three by definition.
 - **`anchor`** --- established material the struck forms attach to.
 The anchor is what the reader already holds, spent to install what the reader does not.